 Upperclassmen sometimes discourage freshmen from dropping a class because of Pass/No Record.
 But if your advisee is spending too much of their time trying to pass one subject, the rest their classes might suffer.

 When freshmen are thinking about whether or not to drop a class, you can remind them to look at the big picture and ask them questions to help think through their decision:

 - Are you struggling in more than one class?

 - How far behind are you?
 If you're really far behind, how much effort will it take to catch up?

 - Should you consider dropping the subject in which you're furthest behind?

 - Are you behind because of lack of effort, or because you don't understand the material?

 - Are you spending so much time in the one subject that you're putting your other subjects in jeopardy?

 - What does your TA or instructor have to say about your performance?

-Drop Date is Thursday, April 24.
+Drop Date is Wednesday, November 19.
 If a freshman is clearly failing a class, they should drop the problem subject well before this deadline instead of hanging on and negatively impacting the other classes.
-See the detailed advice on making the decision whether to drop or not that is provided on the Class of 2017 site.